Bayesian Hierarchical Copula Models with a Dirichlet-Laplace Prior

 or, equivalently,

 where $C(\cdot, \cdot)$ is the cumulative distribution function of the copula associated to $(Y_1, Y_2)$.
-In order to estimate $\lambda_L$ we use the empirical estimator discussed in \citet{joe1992}:
+In order to estimate $\lambda_L$, we use the empirical estimator discussed in \cite{joe1992}:

-where $\hat C (\cdot, \cdot)$ is the empirical copula and $n$ is the sample size.
-The dissimilarity measure is then defined as
+where $\hat C (\cdot, \cdot)$ is the empirical copula, and $n$ is the sample size.
+The dissimilarity measure is then defined as follows.

 The preliminary clustering procedure has been implemented using a complete linkage method.
-Notice that a bivariate lower tail coefficient is not the unique method for modeling dependence on extreme low values: \citet{durante2014} proposed a conditioned correlation coefficient estimated using a nonparametric approach way; \citet{fuchs2021} analyze dissimilarity measure applicable to multivariate lower tail coefficient.
+Notice that a bivariate lower tail coefficient is not the unique method for modeling dependence on extreme low values: \citet{durante2014} proposed a conditioned correlation coefficient estimated using a nonparametric approach; \citet{fuchs2021} analyzed dissimilarity measure applicable to a multivariate lower tail coefficient.

-We consider the "S\&P 500 Full Dataset" available at Kaggle: it contains the more relevant information for the components of S\&P 500.
-We take the daily closing prices from June, 5th, 2000 to June, 5th, 2020, and discard instruments without a complete record for this period.
-Then we restrict our analysis to 379 components.
-For all of them, we computed the log-returns by taking the log-differences and filter data by fitting, for each time series, an ARMA(1,1)GJR-GARCH(1,1) model with Student-$t$ innovations; then we extracted residuals and transformed them through the fitted cumulative distributions functions in order to get the pseudo data.
-Computation were done using the CRAN package \texttt{rugarch}.
-Hence we compute the empirical estimator of lower tail coefficient for any possible pair and the dissimilarity measure associated, and use them to feed the clustering algorithm.
-Due to computational complexity, we have used the coarsest partition under the constraint that the biggest group must have at most 10 components.
-We obtained 30 groups with dimension more than 1 and discarded instruments that belong to groups with only 1 component.
+We consider the ``S\&P 500 Full Dataset'' available at Kaggle: It contains more relevant information for the components of S\&P 500.
+We take the daily closing prices from 5 June 2000 to 5 June 2020 and discard instruments without a complete record for this period.
+Then, we restrict our analysis to 379 components.
+For all of them, we computed the log-returns by taking log-differences and filter data by fitting; for each time series, an ARMA(1,1)GJR-GARCH(1,1) model with Student's $t$ innovations was used; then, we extracted residuals and transformed them via the fitted cumulative distribution function in order to obtain pseudo-data.
+Computations were performed using the CRAN package \texttt{rugarch}.
+Hence, we compute the empirical estimator of the lower tail coefficient for any possible pair and the dissimilarity measure associated and use them to feed the clustering algorithm.
+Due to computational complexities, we used the coarsest partition under the constraint that the largest group must have at most 10 components.
+We obtained 30 groups with dimensions of more than one and discarded instruments that belong to groups with only one component.
 The final number of instruments was thus reduced to 93.